What’s So Special About the Menstrual Cycle?

 How long is a typical menstrual cycle?

 A healthy cycle length ranges from 21 to 35 days, with the average being around 28 days.
-If your cycle is consistently shorter or longer, you may want to contact a physician as it may indicate hormonal imbalances.

 Can I practice cycle syncing if I’m on birth control?

 If you’re on hormonal birth control, your cycle is medically regulated, meaning you don’t experience natural hormone fluctuations.
-However, you can still align your habits with the different phases of your pill pack to support your personal well-being practices
+However, you can still align your habits with the different phases of your pill pack to support your personal well-being practices.

 What if my cycle is irregular?